nabla-c0d3/nassl/README.md

 Experimental Python wrapper for OpenSSL. **Do NOT use for anything serious**.
 This code has not been properly tested/reviewed and is absolutely not production ready.
-For example, SslClient uses an **insecure, outdated version of OpenSSL**.
+For example, nassl uses an **insecure, outdated version of OpenSSL**.